+Theoretically, everyone has a one in 365 chance of dying on their birthday.
 Dying on one's birthday is actually more likely than you might think.
-Researchers studied more than two million people during a 40-year study and found that deaths from heart attacks, strokes, falls, and suicides all increased, and that people turning 60 and older were 14 percent more likely to die on their birthday.
+Researchers studied more than two million people during a 40-year study and found that deaths from heart attacks, strokes, falls, and suicides all increased, and that people turning 60 and older were 14% more likely to die on their birthday.

-Read through the list below to learn which other famous celebrities died on their birthdays, and share your thoughts in the comments section.
-What do you think when a celebrity dies on the same date he or she was born?
+Read through the list below to learn about some of the famous celebrities who died on their birthdays.
+What do you think when a celebrity dies on the same date they were born?
 Is this a coincidence or fate?

 Birthplace: Stockholm, Sweden

-George Francis Barnes Jr., better known as "Machine Gun Kelly", was an Irish American gangster during the prohibition era.
+George Kelly Barnes (July 18, 1895 – July 18, 1954), better known by his nickname "Machine Gun Kelly", was an American gangster from Memphis, Tennessee, during the prohibition era.
 His nickname came from his favorite weapon, a Thompson submachine gun.
-His most infamous crime was the kidnapping of oil tycoon and businessman Charles F. Urschel in July 1933 for which he, and his gang, collected a $200,000 ransom.
-Their victim had collected and left considerable evidence that assisted the subsequent FBI investigation that eventually led to Kelly's arrest in Memphis, Tennessee, on September 26, 1933.
+He is most well known for the kidnapping of the oil tycoon and businessman Charles F. Urschel in July 1933, from which he and his gang collected a $200,000 ransom.
+Urschel had collected and left considerable evidence that assisted the subsequent FBI investigation, which eventually led to Kelly's arrest in Memphis, Tennessee, on September 26, 1933.
 His crimes also included bootlegging and armed robbery. ...more on Wikipedia